Hospitals often are places people would rather not be.

 “She had tears in her eyes,” Helle added.
 “And we had tears in our eyes, too.”

-The three-year-old program was a partnership from the start.
+The innovative program was a partnership from the start.

 With funding from the Perrigo Company Charitable Foundation, Music for Health was launched in 2013 by a group of six musicians, collaborating with Spectrum Health’s music therapy program.